 A forager can pick a move early during a step, ignoring subsequent selected moves.
-There are 3 pick early types:
+There are 3 pick early types for Local Search:

 • NEVER: A move is never picked early: all accepted moves are evaluated that the selection allows.
 This is the default.